khanlab/neurosingularity/README.md

 Run deployAppContainers to pull docker image, build, and scp to remote cluster

+can add a `*.img.opts file to the singularity folder to set default arguments

 ## Step 3:

 Run bids_submitJobs to run the BIDS-app pipeline on your BIDS dataset